amethyst/amethyst/book/src/getting_started.md

 ```

 If you see the output "Hello from Amethyst!" print to your terminal, then
 congratulations!
-You have successfully written your first Amethyst application!
+You have successfully written your first Amethyst application.

 ## What did I just do?